YouTuber Keenan Cahill, famous for his lip-sync videos, dies at 27

 Born and raised in Chicago, Keenan has Maroteaux-Lamy syndrome, a genetic condition that causes organs and tissues to enlarge, become inflamed or scarred, and eventually waste away (atrophy).
 Skeletal abnormalities are also common in this condition, according to MedlinePlus.

-His family has setup a GoFundMe to get help in funeral expenses.
+His family has set up a GoFundMe to get help with funeral expenses.
 The message reads: "We are sad to announce the passing of Keenan Cahill."
 The family has set up a GoFundMe to help cover the costs of the funeral expenses.
 Katie Owens (who set up the GoFundMe) is Keenan’s maternal aunt and sister to his mother, Erin Cahill.''

 ''Keenan is an inspiration, and let’s celebrate by remembering all the content he created, the artists he collaborated with, the music he produced, and the love he had for everyone who supported him over the years.''